wp-plugins/media-library-assistant/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 0.41 =
+Upgrade for the new Bulk Edit area; add, remove or replace taxonomy terms for several attachments at once.
+Sort your media listing on ALT Text, exclude revisions from where-used reporting.

 = 0.40 =
 Upgrade for the new Bulk Edit area; add, remove or replace taxonomy terms for several attachments at once.
 Sort your media listing on ALT Text, exclude revisions from where-used reporting.